 In this post, I’ll explain the technology, how it works, and why you should explore using it.
 After reading this post, you should know how to implement a server-side header bidding solution for your ad inventories.
 So, shall we start?

 Table of Contents

-Server-to-server header bidding (also known as server-side header bidding or S2S header bidding) is a programmatic technique wherein the auction takes place on the ad server instead of the user’s browser.
-It enables your website to simultaneously work with multiple demand partners without compromising on page speed.
+Server-to-server header bidding (server-side header bidding or S2S header bidding) is a programmatic technique wherein the auction takes place on the ad server instead of the user’s browser.

 - The server will then send out bids to multiple demand sources.

-- This winning bidder will then compete with the publisher’s Guaranteed deals and Google Ad Exchange in the ad server.
+- This winning bidder will compete with the publisher’s guaranteed deals and Google Ad Exchange in the ad server.

-- The ad server selects the highest bidder and the ad is served to the users.
+- The ad server selects the highest bidder and serves the ad to the users.